glomadrian/MyTaxi/README.md

 ### Modules organization

-In order to improve the compilations times and the code organised i try an aproach with several modules for features and shared code between features
+In order to improve the compilations times and the code organised i try an approach with several modules for features and shared code between features

 - The team work, every team work on their own feature module